AsumVictor/endiAPI/docs/SUPABASE_EMAIL_CUSTOMIZATION.md

 ## Environment-Specific Templates

-Different templates can be used for different environments by checking `{{ .SiteURL }}` in the template, but Supabase doesn't support environment-specific templates by default.
+You can use different templates for different environments by checking `{{ .SiteURL }}` in the template, but Supabase doesn't support environment-specific templates by default.

 **Alternative:** Use different Supabase projects for dev/staging/production.